MegaArman/toscanini/API/lib/readme.md

 // beat: 3};
 ```

-So the next thing that the player sees to play is a B3 and D4, both quarter notes, hit on the downbeat of beat 3.
+So the next thing that the player sees to play in the above example is a B3 and D4, both quarter notes, hit on the downbeat of beat 3.

 ### nextMeasure()
 The iterator moves to the first beat of the next measure, throws an exception if no next measure